FaneziLuzett/alx-pre_course/README.md

-This is our first read me
+I'm now a ALX Student, this is my first repository as a full-stack engineer